magento/devdocs/guides/v1.0/install-gde/install/install-cli-subcommands-deployment.md

 There are no prerequisites for using this command.

 <h2 id="instgde-cli-subcommands-configphp">Create or update the Magento deployment configuration</h2>
-Magento's deployment configuration, <a href="{{ site.gdeurl }}config-guide/config/config-php.html">config.php</a>, provides the information Magento needs to initialize and bootstrap.
+<a href="{{ site.gdeurl }}config-guide/config/config-php.html">Magento's deployment configuration</a> provides the information Magento needs to initialize and bootstrap.

 You can use this command if:

 *	You previously installed the Magento software and you want to modify the deployment configuration
-*	If you want to create only `config.php` and continue the Magento installation some other way
+*	If you want to create only the deployment configuration and continue the Magento installation some other way
+*	To update the deployment configuration without affecting anything else

 Command options: